cscw2015/maverick/Interview Materials/interview_questions.md

 Interview Question List
 ============
 - What information do you need to share on a day-to-day basis to do your job?
+And how do you accomplish this?
+- Which level of data privacy is required ?
 - How do you ensure that the data you need to share remains private?
 - Regarding bill creation:
 	- What channels do you use to collect background data on issues?
 	- How do you collate your data?
 How do you organize it?
 	- How do you share this data with your peers?
 	- How do you ensure that everyone has the same version of the document(s) being discussed?
 What technologies, if any, do you use to ensure this?
 	- Do you collaboratively edit these documents?
 At what points do you collaboratively edit these documents?
+And what tools you use to achieve this collaboration?
 - Computing technology used in day-to-day basis: what do they need to collaborate on?
 	- Phones -- do they use smartphones?
 Which phones?
 For what purposes do they use phones?
 	- Email -- how frequently do they use it?
 Which parties/groups/organizations do they primarily use email to communicate with?